node-apn/node-apn/README.md

 {"messageFrom":"John Appelseed","aps":{"badge":3,"sound":"ping.aiff","alert":"\uD83D\uDCE7 \u2709 You have a new message"}}
 ```

 You should only create one `Provider` per-process for each certificate/key pair you have.
 You do not need to create a new `Provider` for each notification.
 If you are only sending notifications to one app then there is no need for more than one `Provider`.

+If you are constantly creating `Provider` instances in your app, make sure to call `Provider.shutdown()` when you are done with each provider to release its resources and memory.

 ## Troubleshooting